-In terms of the area itself, there are so many tracks to walk thus making it an ideal place to go for a day hike.
+In terms of the Arboretum itself, there are so many tracks to walk thus making it an ideal place to go for a day hike.

-Furthermore, despite the Woolrich Lookout car park being quite popular for picnics, barbeques and crowds in general, you rarely see many people once you make your way into the forest.
+Furthermore, despite the fact that Woolrich Lookout car park is quite popular for picnics, barbeques, and crowds in general, you rarely see many people once you make your way into the forest.

-We started our hike walking down Dam Road past some nice looking sequoia trees and then crossing over the Lyrebird Creek
+Start your hike walking down Dam Road while passing some nice looking sequoia trees and then cross over the Lyrebird Creek.

-After a short while, this becomes a proper hiking track where we found ourselves on Sequoia Track which includes a reasonable climb to the junction of the Rock Track.
+After a short while, this becomes a proper hiking track where you will find yourself on Sequoia Track which includes a reasonable climb to the junction of the Rock Track.

-We followed this for a short time and took a right for 350m on Cornus Track, which leads you to Mathias Road (essentially the main management vehicle track through the area).
+Follow this for a short time and take a right for 350m on Cornus Track, which will lead you to Mathias Road (essentially the main management vehicle track through the area).

-From here, we walked until we came to the t-intersection of Black Hole Track and followed the gradual decline to Yallambie Road.
+From here, you’ll walk until you come to the t-intersection of Black Hole Track and follow the gradual decline to Yallambie Road.

-There are a number of tracks sprouting off from the picnic ground, either to other areas of the Arboretum or continuing on into the Dandenong Ranges National Park.
+There are a number of tracks sprouting off from the Valley Picnic Ground, either to other areas of the Arboretum or continuing on into the Dandenong Ranges National Park.

-After spending some time relaxing in the sunshine, we made our way back up Yallambie Road and took a left at Ginkgo Track.
+After spending some time relaxing here (depending on the weather, of course!), make your way back up Yallambie Road and take a left at Ginkgo Track.

-A short while later, we took a right at Fraxinus Track which took us back up to Mathias Road.
+A short while later, keep an eye out for and tale a right at Fraxinus Track which will take you back up to Mathias Road.

 Both Ginkgo and Fraxinus track are a gradual incline through dense, shady forest areas.

-It was a nice change from the wide open tracks that were consistent throughout the entire walk.
+This makes for a nice change from the wide-open tracks that are consistent throughout the entire hike.

-From here, it was a short walk to the base of the hill that would lead us back to the car park.
+From here, it’s just a short walk to the base of the hill that will eventually lead you back to the car park.

 If you are unfamiliar with the area, this particular hill starts on a track that is just past the Red Dog Hut – a tin shed shelter.

-This particular hill is the hardest part of any of the walks in this area as it is a sharp incline from the very beginning.
+This particular hill is the hardest part of any of the walks in the Arboretum as it has a sharp incline from the very beginning.

 In saying that, if you stop and turn around, you will be rewarded with amazing views of the hills off in the distance.

-Overall, I would rate this particular walk as an easy-to-moderate hike.
-This would all depend on your level of fitness.
+Overall, I would rate this particular walk as an easy-to-moderate hike but it would depend on your level of fitness.

 I would recommend this hike to anyone who has already done a couple of hikes or for those of you who are looking for somewhere different to go in the Dandenongs.